 Partnering with WIEGO, the two street vendor organisations learned that they would have to begin to apply pressure on government authorities from below.
 In order to do that, they also knew they had to make sure their members were well informed about how Ghana’s governance institutions work.

-To achieve that goal, WIEGO and the Institute for Local Government Studies (ILGS) in Accra held workshops for traders that covered a wide range of topics, including:
+To achieve that goal, WIEGO and the Institute for Local Government Studies (ILGS), a Cities Alliance grantee under the Ghana Country Programme, held workshops for traders in Accra that covered a wide range of topics, including:

 WIEGO and ILGS also organised meetings between traders and city government officials from departments dealing with municipal taxes and finances.
 At these meetings, traders had the opportunity to engage in a dialogue with officers from the National Board for Small-Scale Enterprises, the Ghana Revenue Authority, Accra Metropolitan Assembly (AMA), National Health Insurance Scheme (NHIS), the Informal Sector of the Social Security and National Insurance Trust.